18 Random Variables

 2. right-continuous.

-18.3 Probability Density Function
+18.2 Probability Density Function

-18.3.1 Informal Definition
+18.2.1 Informal Definition

-Informally, the PDF is a function \(f(x)\) that describes how likely it is for a random variable to be “near” \(x\).
-A possible PDF is shown in Figure 18.2.
-Because \(f(7.2) > f(6.8)\), we know that \(X\) is more likely to be “near” 7.2 than 6.8, even though the probability that \(X\) is equal to either value is zero.
+In the hypothetical PDF shown in Figure 18.6, \(f(7.2) > f(6.8)\), so the random variable is more likely to be “near” \(7.2\) than \(6.8\), even though the probability that it is equal to either value is zero.

-Figure 18.2: A hypothetical PDF \(f(x)\)
+Figure 18.6: A hypothetical PDF \(f(x)\)

 As we will see in Proposition 18.1, probabilities correspond to areas under the PDF.
 Since there cannot be any area at a single point, \(P(X = 6.8)\) and \(P(X = 7.2)\) are zero.
-But \(P(6.8 \leq X < 6.81)\) and \(P(7.2 \leq X < 7.21)\) are not zero and correspond to the areas of the red shaded regions in Figure 18.2.
+But \(P(6.8 \leq X < 6.81)\) and \(P(7.2 \leq X < 7.21)\) are not zero and correspond to the areas of the red shaded regions in Figure 18.6.
 By comparing these areas, we can determine that

-\[ P(6.8 \leq X < 6.81) < P(7.2 \leq X < 7.21). \] For this reason, we say that \(X\) is more likely to be “near” 7.2 than 6.8.
+\[ P(6.8 \leq X < 6.81) < P(7.2 \leq X < 7.21). \] For this reason, we say that \(X\) is more likely to be “near” \(7.2\) than \(6.8\).

-18.3.2 Formal Definition
+18.2.2 Formal Definition

 Let’s define the PDF more formally.
-If we want the PDF \(f(x)\) to describe the probability that the random variable is “near” \(x\), we need the probability that \(X\) is in a small interval \([x, x + \varepsilon)\) to be \[ P(x \leq X < x + \varepsilon) \approx f(x) \cdot \varepsilon. \tag{18.2}\] Notice that this probability gets smaller as we decrease \(\varepsilon\).
-This makes sense because as we decrease \(\varepsilon\), the probability approaches \(P(X = x)\), which is zero for any continuous random variable.
+If we want the PDF \(f(x)\) to describe the probability that the random variable is “near” \(x\), we need the probability that \(X\) is in a small interval \([x, x + \varepsilon)\) to be \[ P(x \leq X < x + \varepsilon) \approx f(x) \cdot \varepsilon. \tag{18.2}\] Notice that this probability gets smaller as \(\varepsilon\) decreases.
+This makes sense because as \(\varepsilon\) decreases, the probability approaches \(P(X = x)\), which is zero for any continuous random variable.

-Now, we can rewrite the left-hand side of Equation 18.2 in terms of the CDF so that Equation 18.2 becomes: \[ F(x + \varepsilon) - F(x) \approx f(x) \cdot \varepsilon. \] Next, we divide both sides by \(\varepsilon\) and take the limit as \(\varepsilon\) approaches 0 (since this is an approximation for \(\varepsilon\) small): \[ \begin{aligned} \underbrace{\lim_{\epsilon\to 0} \frac{F(x + \epsilon) - F(x)}{\epsilon}}_{F'(x)} \approx f(x) \end{aligned}\]
+Now, we can rewrite the left-hand side of Equation 18.2 in terms of the CDF so that Equation 18.2 becomes: \[ F(x + \varepsilon) - F(x) \approx f(x) \cdot \varepsilon. \] Next, we divide both sides by \(\varepsilon\) and take the limit as \(\varepsilon\) approaches 0 (since this is an approximation for \(\varepsilon\) small): \[ \begin{aligned} \underbrace{\lim_{\varepsilon\to 0} \frac{F(x + \varepsilon) - F(x)}{\varepsilon}}_{F'(x)} \approx f(x) \end{aligned} \tag{18.3}\]

 This is the basis for a rigorous definition of the PDF \(f(x)\).